CeciliaSG/pp2_wordScramble/README.md

 1. [Google Fonts:](https://fonts.google.com/)
     - Google fonts were used to import the 'Sen' font into the index.html file which is used throughout the project.
 2. [Git](https://git-scm.com/)
-    - Git was used for version control by utilizing the Gitpod terminal to commit to CodeAnywhere and Push to GitHub.
+    - Git was used for version control by utilising the Gitpod terminal to commit to CodeAnywhere and Push to GitHub.
 3. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 4. [Photoshop:](https://www.adobe.com/ie/products/photoshop.html)
-    - Photoshop was used to create the logo, resizing images and editing photos for the website.
+    - Photoshop was used to create the logo, resising images and editing photos for the website.
 5. [Cloudconvert:](https://cloudconvert.com)
     - Cloud convert was used to convert images to webp.